 Our business is directly and indirectly sensitive to several macroeconomic factors and the state of the financial markets in the United States.
-According to the most recent estimate from the U.S. Bureau of Economic Analysis, the U.S. economy grew at an annualized pace of 2.8% in the second quarter of 2024 after growing at an annualized pace of 1.4% in the first quarter of 2024.
-Although inflation, rising interest rates and volatile global markets were all headwinds, the U.S. economy added roughly 532,000 jobs in the second quarter of 2024.
-The unemployment rate averaged 4.0% in the second quarter of 2024, up slightly from the 3.8% average in the prior quarter, but still historically low, indicating a tight labor market.
-The equity markets rebounded as the Federal Reserve ("Fed") held rates unchanged and prepared markets for future rate cuts.
-As a result, the S&P 500 returned 4.3% during the second quarter of 2024.
+According to the most recent estimate from the U.S. Bureau of Economic Analysis, the U.S. economy grew at an annualized pace of 2.8% in the third quarter of 2024 after growing at an annualized pace of 3.0% in the second quarter of 2024.
+Continued growth during the third quarter of 2024 was driven by strong consumer spending and real GDP growth resulting from the replenishment of inventories that had been drawn down earlier in the year.
+Businesses added roughly 557,000 jobs in the third quarter of this year, lower than the 802,000 jobs added in the first quarter but more than the 442,000 jobs added in the second quarter.
+The unemployment rate averaged 4.2% in the third quarter of 2024, up from 4.0% in the second quarter and 3.8% in the first quarter of 2024.
+The equity markets rose modestly as risk appetite increased after the Federal Reserve ("Fed") cut rates in mid-September by a half of a percentage point.
+The S&P 500 rose 5.9% and the Bloomberg Barclays U.S. Aggregate Bond Index rose 5.2% respectively during the third quarter of 2024.

 Our business is also sensitive to current and expected short-term interest rates, which are largely driven by Fed policy.
-During the second quarter of 2024, Fed policymakers maintained the target range for the federal funds rate of 5.25% to 5.50%.
-To the extent they pursue tighter monetary policy, the Federal Open Market Committee members are expected to take into account the cumulative impacts from higher rates, the inflation trajectory and global financial conditions.
+By the end of the third quarter of 2024, Fed policymakers reduced the target federal funds rate to a range of 4.75% to 5.00%.
+To the extent they pursue faster easing in monetary policy, the Federal Open Market Committee members will take into account the weakening job market, the inflation trajectory, and global financial conditions.